 In 3.15 a wildcard section is defined on the right hand side of an assignment statement.
 This wildcard will match against any AST node classified as a CallExpression or an Identifier.
+The DSL reuses the AST node-types from Babel.

-3.3.3 Transforming
+3.4.2 Transforming

 Observe that once the a matching template has been defined, a definition of transformation has to be created.
 This transformation has to transfer over the code matched to a wildcard.
 This means a way to refer to the wildcard is needed.
-We do this in a very similar manner as defining the wildcard, since we have an internal DSL identifier previously defined in the definition of the matching, all that is needed is to refer to that identifier.
-This is done with a similar block definition ii ¿¿ containing the identifier.
+We do this in a very similar manner as defining the wildcard, since we have an internal DSL identifier, all that is needed is to refer to that identifier.
+This is done with a similar block definition (iii) containing the identifier.